-Terms of Service
+Gray Television, Inc. Terms of Use Agreement

 (i) A physical or electronic signature of a person authorized to act on behalf of the owner of a copyright interest that is allegedly infringed;(ii) Identification of the copyrighted work claimed to have been infringed, or, if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site;(iii) Identification of the material that is claimed to be infringing or to be the subject of the infringing activity and that is to be removed or access to which is to be disabled and information reasonably sufficient to permit us to locate the material;(iv) Information reasonably sufficient to permit us to contact you, such as an address, telephone number, and, if available, an electronic mail address;(v) A statement that you have a good faith belief that the disputed use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and (vi) A statement that the information in the notification is accurate, and made under penalty of perjury, that you are authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-The designated agent to receive notifications of claimed infringements is: Copyright Agent, c/o Raycom Media, Inc., 201 Monroe Street, 20th Floor, Montgomery, AL 36104, Telephone number: 334-206-1400, email address: copyright@raycommedia.com.
+The designated agent to receive notifications of claimed infringements is: Copyright Agent, c/o 4370 Peachtree Road, NE, Suite 400, Atlanta, GA 303194, Telephone number: (404) 266-8333.
 Please include in your e-mail the URL of the website or the name of the mobile application or other service which you believe to contain infringing content.

 REPORTING OBJECTIONABLE MATERIAL